 Allantoin, extracted from the root of the comfrey plant, exhibits healing and moisturising properties.
 There is no evidence that it contributes anti-ageing capabilities.
 As a humectant, Panthenol (provitamin B5) stabilizes the skin barrier function, hence reducing water loss.
 Benefits include an increase in skin hydration, softness and elasticity making panthenol great for those suffering dryness.

-Meanwhile Tocopheryl acetate is a natural form of Vitamin E, a skin-conditioning agent and antioxidant.
+Meanwhile Tocopheryl Acetate is a natural form of Vitamin E, a skin-conditioning agent and antioxidant.
 Its substantiated benefits include reducing the formation of free radicals from exposure to UV rays, promoting the healing process, strengthening the skin’s barrier function, protecting the skin barrier’s lipid balance and reducing water loss.
-Camellia Sinensis (Green Tea) Leaf Extract is a powerful antioxidant able to protect against free radical damage.
+Green Tea Leaf Extract is a powerful antioxidant able to protect against free radical damage.
 It can also deliver prolonged moisturising effects and improve skin softness.

 On paper, these six individually impressive ingredients appear to deliver a powerful anti-ageing punch.
 I’ll anaylise whether the hype of the amino-peptide complex actually performs in practice a little later.

 An ingredient given plenty of focus by the brand is Sodium PEG-7 Olive Oil Carboxylate, also known as OliveM and Olivem® 400.
 It is a derivative of olive oil fatty acids (Cetearyl Olivate and Sorbitan Olivate), hence its mildness and close compatibility with skin.
 It is a surfactant, helping to break the interface between water and oils/dirt and as such improve ingredient penetration into the skin.